Improving Your Code Review Process With Semgrep

 To get the most out of Semgrep, here are some tips and tricks that you can use:

-• Use the --severity option to filter the output of Semgrep based on the severity of the issues that it detects.
-This can help you focus on the most important or critical issues first.
+option to filter the output of Semgrep based on the severity of the issues that it detects.
+This can help you focus on the most important or critical issues first. - Use the

-• Use the --metrics off or set environment variables SEMGREP_SEND_METRICS=off if you not want to send anything to Semgrep server, avoiding the information exposure.
+if you not want to send anything to Semgrep server, avoiding the information exposure. - Use the

-• Use the --json, --junit-xml or --sarif as output, can easiy to integrate your workflow.
+as output, can easiy to integrate your workflow. - Use the

 By using these tips and tricks, you can customize Semgrep to fit your specific needs and workflows, and get even more value from it.
 In the next and final section, I will discuss the conclusion and next steps for improving your code review process with Semgrep.